MyNorthland

 Academic Programs

-Program Review & Assessment
+Program Review and Assessment

 Assessment of majors and minors at Northland College is the responsibility of faculty major and minor assessment coordinators.
 In consultation with colleagues, these coordinators define learning outcomes for the major or minor and implement an assessment plan to guide the collection and analysis of data that demonstrates the degree to which students are achieving the learning outcomes defined for the major or minor.
 The results of these assessments guide revisions and adjustments to the major or minor curriculum and its delivery.